This post is a Six Word Saturday contribution. Please check out Debbie’s source post here.

 My mother passed away from heart failure 10 years ago, on the 22nd.
 I still remember that day like it happened yesterday.
-It was a Sunday, and I was living … Continue reading Memories of Mom, Ten Years Later
+It was a Sunday, and I was living in Throggs Neck, NY, ready to run and do errands.
+My phone rang and saw it was my uncle.
+I loved catching up with my family once a week, whenever possible.
+In this instance though, he brought the devastating news that my mother passed away.

 The beginning of December is always bittersweet.
 My mom would have been 66 on this day, yet she is no longer with me.
 I wish I could say to her ‘Happy Birthday’, and have one more conversation with her.
 To hear her voice one more time.
 Mom would always take things in stride, and I know that right now she would want me to live my life, not think about many negative things to keep me down.
 She was always a low-key type of person.
 Today is definitely a moment to connect with family.
 It’s a Saturday, which means that I give my family a call to check in.
 Hopefully my grandparents are in good spirits.